GT-IMPACT/impact-front/public/en/wiki/machines/advancedelectricminer.md

 ##### Description

-A advanced electric basic miner for mining.
+An advanced electric basic miner for mining.

 ##### General

-The miner mines ore in the entire vein in which the chunk and the miner itself is located. Пассивно потребляет Drilling Fluid за цикл.
+The miner mines ore in the entire vein in which the chunk and the miner itself is located.
+Passively consumes drilling fluid.

 ##### Mandatory!